 - You’re indoors, which means the temperature is normally always great for walking.

-- You can watch TV, read a book, listen to a podcast, or watch your kids play while walking.
+- You can watch TV, read a book, listen to an audiobook, or watch your kids play while walking.

 - You can put your water bottle, towel, keys and more on the treadmill instead of carrying it.

 - Treadmills allow you to walk at a constant speed, which can be helpful if you tend to walk too fast and tire yourself out.